itzthiruu/BuildEstate/SECURITY.md

 | Latest (main branch) | ✅ |
 | Older commits | ❌ |

-## Reporting a Vulnerability

-We take the security of BuildEstate seriously.
-If you believe you've found a security vulnerability, please follow these steps:

-1. **Do not disclose the vulnerability publicly**
-2. **Email the details to aayushvaghela12@gmail.com**
-   - Include a description of the vulnerability
-   - Steps to reproduce the issue
-   - Potential impact
-   - Suggestions for remediation if available

 ## What to expect
 - We will acknowledge receipt of your report within 48 hours